maheshj01/Paint-Redesigned/README.md

 - Saves Last 5 Recent colors
 - Download Canvas to Image
 - Runs on Windows, Desktop, MacOS (Thanks to Flutter)
+- Precisely Zoom to any corner of the canvas

 A sneak peek of the app